stijn-dejongh/ars-rethorica/manuscript/book1chapter6.md

 {pagebreak}

 [^^5_1]: The excellence of anything is proportionate to its success in the performance of its proper function.
-TheThe excellence of anything is proportionate to its success in the performance of its proper function.
 The function of acquisition is to get something valuable, such as money, and its “excellence” may be judges by the amount of wealth obtained.

 [^^5_2]: Hom.
 Il.1.255 .
 The words are those of Nestor to Achilles and Agamemnon, in which he points out how their enemies would rejoice if they heard all the story of their quarrel.

-[^^5_3]: ReadingReading ὅ .
-The ordinary reading οὗ is taken to mean “that which does not permit excess,” that which is midway between two extremes, the mean.
+[^^5_3]: Reading `ὅ` .
+The ordinary reading `οὗ` is taken to mean “that which does not permit excess,” that which is midway between two extremes, the mean.
 Another suggested rendering is, “that of which one cannot have too much.”

 [^^5_4]: Hom.
 Il.
 2.160 .
 Addressed by Hera to Athene, begging her to prevent the Greeks departing from Troy and leaving Helen behind.